 - Teach your kid how to set a timer for cooking and baking and alarms.

-- Frequently ask your kid time, ask him to write down the time in hours and minutes.
+- Frequently ask your kid time, ask them to write down the time in hours and minutes.

 - Teach your kid sizes and length ( i.e measurement ) with relative comparison.
 Line up books, or boxes of different sizes.
 Ask questions like ‘which one is the largest book’ etc